BUZZARDGTA/Ninjamarks/README.md

 ## Project Status

-🚧 **This project is currently in heavy development and is not yet ready for distribution.** 🚧
+🚧 **This project is currently under heavy development and will progressively receive new feature updates over the time.** 🚧

 ## Description